andrewedstrom/andrewedstrom.github.io/_drafts/2017-09-25-mac-find-and-replace.md

 I get it.
 It's 2 a.m. and you need a name for a placeholder variable, but for some reason the only name you can think of is "`dicks`."

 So you type `public int dicks = 5;`, and keep going.
-Everything is golden...until the next day when you realize that you're a full-grown adult with a paycheck and a degree and you just wrote the word `dicks` in a dozen different files, like a child.
+Everything is golden...until the next day when you realize that you're a full-grown adult with a paycheck and a degree and who just wrote the word `dicks` in a dozen different files, like a child.

 This is never going to pass code review.